 Experiencing the iconic Alaskan tradition of dog-sledding is one of the state’s ultimate adventures, with deep cultural ties.
-Dog-sledding has historically been one of the state’s best-known sports, with the punishing, 1,150-mile-long Iditarod race taking place every March.
+Dog-sledding is one of the sports that Alaska is known for, with the punishing, 1,150-mile-long Iditarod race taking place every March.

 Get a glimpse of life at the racing kennels, where you’ll have the opportunity to talk to the mushers and trainers, and meet adorable puppies.
 You’ll be whisked through the Alaskan wilderness in an authentic sled, in summer, with wheels rather than runners, with a chance to marvel at the gorgeous scenery.

 Alternatively, take a helicopter to a glacier where you can get a taste of winter sled rides, even in summer, as eager teams of huskies race across the ice and snow.
 Popular destinations for dog-sledding in Alaska include Fairbanks, Denali, Juneau, Anchorage, and Seward.

 Kayaking in Alaska is one of the best ways to explore the pristine scenery.
 A little over 10 miles from the southeastern city of Juneau, you’ll uncover a paddler’s paradise at the beautiful Mendenhall Lake.

 Chunks of ice bob in the milky blue water, breaking off the Mendenhall Glacier, which feeds the lake.
 You’ll paddle across the lake to within a safe distance of the glacier’s massive face, which creaks, rumbles, and occasionally calves into the water.

 Look out for bald eagles, mountain goats, and even brown bears.
 You’ll also get close to Nugget Falls, a dramatic cascade tumbling down the rock face from a height of over 375 feet.